The Next Wave in Intelligent Document Processing

 While image processing of scanned documents can help extract underlying texts, the machine still struggles to understand the intent.
 Once a document, like a contract is completely converted to accurate text, the NLP/NLU engine can break it down into entities with specific intent which is like putting sense to a completely unstructured document.
 Typical clauses like warranty period, exceptions, terms of the contract, indemnity, and any other one sided clauses can be highlighted and given to a user to cross verify before signing.
 The process is very similar to training a Chatbot to identify a user query and accurately understand it and then answer with ease.

-With RPA gradually becoming the norm in automating mundane tasks with sizeable volumes, organizations will soon run out of possible business processes to be picked as the automation candidate, but the next trend of possible automation would be around dealing with semi and unstructured documents.
-All of this is being made possible by using AI, ML & NLP and the best of automation is yet to come.
+With RPA gradually becoming the norm in automating mundane tasks with sizeable volumes, organizations will soon run out of possible business processes to be picked as the automation candidate, but the next trend of possible back-office automation would be around dealing with semi and unstructured documents.
+All of this is being made possible by using AI, ML & NLP and the best of business process automation is yet to come.